 These brands laid the foundation for ‘consumer convenience’ that we enjoy today from the safety of our homes even amidst a global pandemic.

-Today we say ‘Google it’ if we want to find answers for a query, making the brand a verb in itself.
+Today we say ‘Google it’ if we want to find answers to a query, making the brand a verb in itself.
 In 1958, Visa revolutionized the way consumers shopped – ‘spend credit instead of cash’.
 ‘Netflix and chill’ has become an activity in itself.
-Without Ford inventing the moving assembly line, we might all be walking to work today (or, not have cars sitting idly in our parking lots and garages in this pandemic!)

 Are you beginning to see why we call these brands disruptive?

 The focus is for brands to be ‘customer-centric.’

 If you are a ‘Customer-Centric’ brand, these are the things you focus on:

 - You truly understand your customers – dive deep into consumer behavioral psychology